Nebula182/Arduino_spwm_dcac/Readme.md

 the load gets alternated every 10ms.

 2. Software
+The original idea and the schematics comes from site http://radiokot.ru and the author is константин_KoSS_89 as he claims himself.
 Timer1 with its output compare rigisters has been applied.
 It was initialized as a center alligned pwm.
 We have to predefine some magic numbers